Just One Thing: Don’t Throw Darts

 To use a metaphor from the Buddha, the unavoidable pains of life are its “first darts.”
 But then we add insult to injury with our reactions to these darts.
 For example, you could react to a headache with anxiety that it might mean a brain tumor; you could greet a romantic rejection with harsh self-criticism.

 What’s more, it’s common to have upsetting reactions when nothing bad has actually happened.
 For instance, you’re flying in an airplane and everything’s fine, but you’re worried about it crashing.
-Or you go out on a date and it’s fun, but then he/she doesn’t call for a day and you feel let down.
+Or you go out on a date and it’s fun, but then they don’t call for a day and you feel let down.

 Most absurdly, sometimes we react negatively to positive events.
 Perhaps someone complimented you, and you had feelings of unworthiness; or you’ve been offered an opportunity at work, and you obsess about whether you can handle it; or someone makes a bid for a deeper friendship, and you worry about being disappointing.